ubcbraincircuits/pyDynamo/docRst/drawing.rst

 * F to toggle showing annotations / IDs / nothing
 * V to toggle showing branches away from the current Z stack.
 * H to toggle showing hilights.
-* J to rotate through different line thicknesses.
+* J to rotate through different line thicknesses, Shift-J for circle size.